 - Pinch salt

-- Rub in the flour and margarine/butter (or whizz in a food processor) to give fine crumbs.
-Add just enough cold water to bring the crumbs together into a soft dough.
+- Rub the flour into the margarine/butter (or whizz in a food processor) to give fine crumbs.
+Add just enough cold water to bring the crumbs together into a soft dough – you may not need all the water.

-- Shape into a disc about 2cm thick, wrap in clingfilm, and refrigerate for 30 minutes.
+- Shape the dough into a disc about 2cm (1 inch) thick, wrap in clingfilm, and refrigerate for 30 minutes.

 - Peel the onion and dice finely.
 Heat the olive oil in a large skillet over a medium heat, and saute the onion for a few minutes until soft.

-- Meanwhile, peel the carrots, parsnips and potato and cut into 1cm chunks.
+- Meanwhile, peel the carrots, parsnips and potato and cut into 1cm (½ inch) chunks.

 - Add the vegetables to the pan with the onion, and mix well.
 Season with the herbs, pepper and salt, and cook, stirring occasionally for 15-20 minutes until everything is nice and soft.
 (If the mixture seems a little dry, or is sticking, add a spoonful or two of water just to lubricate.)

-- Roll out the pastry on a floured surface to a thickness of 4-5mm.
-Use a 12cm diameter round cutter to cut out 4 circles of pastry (you may need to re-roll to get four circles).
+- Roll out the pastry on a floured surface to a thickness of 4-5mm (approx. ⅕ inch).
+Use a 12cm (4¾ inch) diameter round cutter to cut out 4 circles of pastry.
+You may need to re-roll to get four circles.

 - Place a quarter of the vegetable mixture in the centre of each circle, topped with a quarter of the grated cheese.
-Leave a gap of 1-1.5cm around the edge.
+Leave a gap of 1-1.5cm (½-⅔ inch) around the edge.

-- Brush around the edges of the pastry circles with the beaten egg, then fold the sides up and crimp together to create hamantaschen shapes.
-Transfer to a non-stick baking sheet.
+- Brush around the edges of the pastry circles with the beaten egg, then fold the sides up into a triangle and crimp the seams together.
+Transfer the pasty hamantaschen to a non-stick baking sheet.

 - Brush the outside of the pastry with more egg, and sprinkle with poppy seeds.

-- Bake the hamantaschen at 190C for around 30 minutes until cooked and golden.
+- Bake the hamantaschen at 190°C (375°F) for around 30 minutes until cooked and golden.
 Serve at once while piping hot.

 These look and sound fab.
 Very timely too as its #BritishPieWeek